Testsigma

 We as humans tend to adopt suggestions/processes/tools that make our life better in some way.
 Codeless automation is the future because there are multiple ways it promises to improve the lives of testers, developers and organizations and are also listed below:

-If the Software Development and the Testing processes are such that there are a lot of bug fixes going on at the same time, doing partial regression testing after each fix will prove too much time taking.
-Then performing complete regression testing once all the development work is done makes more sense.
+• Saves time: If the Software Development and the Testing processes are such that there are a lot of bug fixes going on at the same time, doing partial regression testing after each fix will prove too much time taking.
+Then, performing complete regression testing once all the development work is done makes more sense.

 Why Is Codeless Test Automation Needed?